-Qualified First-Time Freshman Who Pursue the ITEP-Freshman Option
+For Qualified First-Time Freshmen Who Pursue the ITEP-Freshman Option

-Students interested in pursuing one of these minors are not required to complete an online workshop.
-To schedule an appointment, please call the Liberal Studies Program at (818) 677-3300.
+Students interested in pursuing one of these minors may schedule an appointment by calling the Department of Interdisciplinary Studies and Liberal Studies at (818) 677-3300.
 When scheduling an appointment, please identify as a student interested in declaring a minor.

-The Liberal Studies Teacher Preparation Option programs are designed for students interested in teaching children in grades K-6 or special education students in grades K-12.
-Traditionally, elementary school teachers function in self-contained classrooms and teach a variety of subjects.
-The Liberal Studies major provides students with a broad undergraduate education to prepare them to teach “multiple subjects.”
+The Liberal Studies Teacher Preparation option programs in the B.A. in Liberal Studies are designed for students interested in teaching children in grades K-6 or special education students in grades K-8.

 Literacy Scholars for the Future of Los Angeles (LSLA)

-Literacy Scholars for the Future of Los Angeles (LSLA) is a 9-unit specialization in early literacy and language acquisition giving teacher candidates classroom and field experience in developing and implementing age-appropriate instructional materials, activities and lesson plans.
+Literacy Scholars for the Future of Los Angeles (LSLA) is a 9 unit specialization in early literacy and language acquisition, which gives teacher candidates classroom and field experience in developing and implementing age-appropriate instructional materials, activities and lesson plans.
 Participants also gain direct experience engaging families in high-need districts in shared activities that promote lifelong literacy learning in children.
 Participation is by application only, with scholarship assistance made possible with generous support from the Mara W. Breech Foundation.